Congenital Hypothyroidism in Children

 -

-diabetes or celiac disease, or a disease involving several hormone deficiencies, such
+disease, or a disease involving several hormone deficiencies, such as

 -